ShynPham/Bite-Wise/README.md

     ## How to import dependencies

     1. Open IntelliJ and clone the repository from GitHub
-    2. Right-click on the `pom.xml` file in your project sidebar.
+    2. Right-click on the `pom.xml` file in your Project Files sidebar.
     3. Find and click on **"Add as Maven Project"**.
     4. Wait for the dependencies to download.